 Under the Weather is also an avid participant in the pet overpopulation cause.
-A portion of every sale is channeled to the Ruffy Rescue Transport Fund which finances the transportation of pets from overpopulated kill shelters around the U.S.A. to Vermont for adoption.
+A portion of every sale is channeled to the Ruffy Rescue Transport Fund which finances the transportation of pets from overpopulated shelters around the U.S.A. to Vermont for adoption.
 The fund also covers the cost of spaying and neutering these animals.
 Get to know more about Ruffy and the inspiration for our company.

 View Our Products